Skip to main content

 The Chau Chak Wing Museum is committed to working with the Egyptian-Australian community to re-think the display, interpretation and presentation of Egypt’s culturally dispersed heritage.

-Egyptian perspectives, narratives and voices in our displays are essential for their interpretation, and to help foster a sense of belonging and pride for Egyptian-Australians in their heritage.
+Incorporating Egyptian perspectives, narratives and voices in our displays will show that there are multiple histories to be understood about Egypt’s past, and foster a sense of belonging and pride for Egyptian-Australians in their heritage.

 Our museum wants to continue building on our relationships with the Egyptian-Australian community in order to activate the collection as an extension of the community, and work collaboratively together to provide new insights into ancient and modern Egypt.

-In 2022 the curators of the Nicholson Collection and our research partners from the Egypt's Dispersed Heritage Project, Heba Al-Gawad and Alice Stevenson, invited members of the Egyptian-Australian community to a weekend long focus group to discuss the ways in which Egyptian heritage is interpreted and ways forward for participation.
-In 2023, we aim to grow our community connections, particualrly focusing on on-campus participation.
+In 2022, the curators of the Nicholson Collection and our research partners from Egypt’s Dispersed Heritage Project, Dr Heba Abd Al-Gawad and Professor Alice Stevenson, invited members of the Egyptian-Australian community to a weekend long focus group to discuss the ways in which Egyptian heritage is interpreted and ways forward for participation.
+Since then, we have grown our community connections, focusing particularly on on-campus participation.
+In November 2023, we held the inaugural Egyptian cultural festival at the Museum, and in April 2025 we will celebrate ‘Sharm el-Nesseim’ (the ‘sniffing of the winds’) Springtime festival in Egypt (details coming soon).

 Connecting with community on campus

-We are currently seeking members of our local Sydney University Egyptian-Australian community and families to participate in this initiative.
-Individuals are asked to arrange a meeting with the curators for an introduction to the museum before taking a self-guided tour of the current exhibitions The Mummy Room and Pharaonic Obsessions: Ancient Egypt, an Australian Story.
+We are currently seeking members of the Sydney Egyptian-Australian community to participate in this initiative.
+Individuals are asked to arrange a meeting with the curators for an introduction to the Museum before taking a self-guided tour of the current exhibitions The Mummy Room and Pharaonic Obsessions: Ancient Egypt, an Australian Story.
 Participants will be asked to complete a survey on completion of their visit, which will contribute to future planning and engagement.

-To organise a time to participate, or find out more, please email Candace Richards.
+To organise a time to participate, or find out more, please email Ali Ibrahim or Melanie Pitkin.

 A group of adult people, of mixed ages and multiple genders, sit aroud a table filled with pot it notes and pens.
 They are smiling and talking.

-In 2022, members of the Egyptian-Australian community participated in a weekend focus group at work at the Chau Chak Wing Museum auditorium.
+Members of the Egyptian-Australian community participating in a weekend of focus groups at the Chau Chak Wing Museum, September 2022.
+Photo: Candace Richards.